expressions-in-cpp

 A chained assignment expression is an expression in which the same value is assigned to more than one variable by using a single statement.

-See also OBJECT-ORIENTED PROGRAMMING IN C++
+See also Features of C++ 11

 For example: